tfcbandgeek/essential-launcher/README.md

 If you want to support development, please make sure:

 - You use Android Studio >= 3.0.1
-- You must not enable minify.
+- You must not enable [minify](http://developer.android.com/tools/help/proguard.html)
 - You use SDK Version >= 27.
-- You specify minimum SDK Version as 21.
+- You specify minimum SDK Version as 21 (Android 5.0).
 - You use Java >= 8.
-- The maximum size for the APK is 30 KB.
+- The APK in Android Studio _APK Analyzer_ must be smaller than 30 KB
-- You add your own `local.properties` file pointing to your android sdk: `sdk.dir=/opt/android-sdk-linux/`

 ## Not yet supported features

-- Widgets are not automatically advanced.
+- Widgets are not automatically advanced
-- Filter in Drawer

 ## License

-Copyright (C) 2017 Clemens Bartz
+Copyright (C) 2018 Clemens Bartz

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by